-He has been manager at AFC Wimbledon since 2012, and Watford Legends caught up with Neal in 2009 while he was working as Academy Manager at Cardiff.
+He has more recently managed AFC Wimbledon and Notts County.
+Watford Legends caught up with Neal in 2009 while he was working as Academy Manager at Cardiff.

 I think that AFC Wimbledon is the ‘old’ Wimbledon.
 I think MK Dons are trying to get away from that and I think that the chairman is trying to get away from it all and make their own club.

 Do you agree with how it all transpired or do you think more could have been done to keep Wimbledon in South West London?